docpad/docpad-skeleton-benchmark/README.md

 npm test
 ```

-When running locally, if you want to profile the performance issues also, install the [cpuprofiler plugin](https://github.com/pflannery/docpad-plugin-cpuprofiler):
+If you want to profile the performance issues also, install the [cpuprofiler plugin](https://github.com/pflannery/docpad-plugin-cpuprofiler):

 ```bash
 docpad install cpuprofiler
 ```

+## Results

+- docpad 6.78.3 rendered 1000 eco 2.2.1 documents with layout in 47.92 seconds
+- docpad 6.83.1 rendered 1000 eco 2.5.0 documents with layout in 6.363 seconds